Directory structure

 typically writable by the web server, allowing you to store temporary files here.

-directory
+The tests directory

-The The tests
+The tests

 directory contains all of your application's tests.
 You can use this directory to write unit tests for your